-Dr. Johns' involvement in theological education has included serving as an instructor at Northwest Bible College for three years, a Garrett Fellow and visiting instructor at the Southern Baptist Theological Seminary, a part-time instructor for Lee College, and a visiting instructor for schools in Mexico, Guatemala, and Korea.
+Dr. Johns' involvement in theological education has included serving as an instructor at Northwest Bible College in Minot, North Dakota for three years, serving as a Garrett Fellow and visiting instructor at the Southern Baptist Theological Seminary in Louisville, Kentucky, serving as a part-time instructor for Lee College, and a visiting instructor for schools in Mexico, Guatemala, and Korea.
+He has also served on and chaired visiting committees for the reaffirmation of accreditation of colleges and seminaries across the United States.

-Dr. Johns has published articles in academic journals, as well as contributed to volumes on discipleship of children, discipleship of teens, family ministry, and the globalization of Pentecostalism.
-Professional involvements include membership in the Society for Pentecostal Studies and participating in interdenominational dialogue groups.
-He currently serves as Chairman of the Board of Directors of the Appalachian Ministries Educational Resource Center (AMERC), a consortium of seminaries and church agencies committed to training persons for ministry in Appalachia.
-He also serves as President and Chairman of the Board of Directors for the Bradley Initiative for Church and Community (BICC).
+He has published articles in academic journals, encyclopedias, as well as contributed to volumes on discipleship of children, discipleship of teens, family ministry, and the globalization of Pentecostalism.
+His professional involvements include membership in the Society for Pentecostal Studies where he served for many years as chair of the Practical Theology Interest Group, and participating in interdenominational dialogue groups.
+He served for fifteen years on the Board of Directors of the Appalachian Ministries Educational Resource Center (AMERC) including two years as Chair of the Board.
+AMERC is a consortium of seminaries and church agencies with offices in Berea, Kentucky that is committed to training persons for ministry in Appalachia.
+He also served for twelve years on the Board of Directors for the Bradley Initiative for Church and Community (BICC), including two years as Chair of the Board

 Lee Roy Martin, D.Th.

-Professor of Old Testament and Biblical Languages
+Professor of Old Testament and Biblical Languages 1992-

-1992-